brunopinheirofreitas/Java/Alura/Alura_Notes.md

 31. It's common to organize classes in packages.
 In a class should be:
     1.  import first
     2.  package after
+32. Function Object: An object that encapsule a function, for instance, when you override a method from a superclass to attend specific proposit.
+33. Anonymous class: When you create an class in the mid of a code.
+The compilator automatic creates the class for you.
+34. Lambdas: '->' it's a form to diminish coding.
+An anonymous class, for instance, is automatic created when you use lambdas, the main goal is to shorten the code you write.
 ---

 **Java Types and operators**